Corporate Europe Observatory

-The Corporate Europe Observatory (CEO) is a non-profit research and campaign group whose declared aim is to "expose any effects of corporate lobbying on EU policy making".
+The Corporate Europe Observatory (CEO) is a nonprofit research and campaign group whose declared aim is to "expose any effects of corporate lobbying on EU policy making".
 It is based in Brussels.

 The team (2021) consists of 13 staff members.

 Areas of work

 EU decisions and policies often mirror the interests of big business, as a result of the corporate capture of EU decision-making processes.
 This has consequences in terms of social and economic injustice and inequality, climate change and environmental destruction.
 Thus, CEO has developed a particular expertise in the following EU policy areas: agriculture, food safety, energy, climate change, EU lobbying regulation, trade, investment, economy, and finance.

 Corporate Europe Observatory's reports often attract the attention of media from all over the world.
 Recently, it gained international attention by announcing (in a joint publication with Global Witness and Corporate Accountability) that at COP26 the fossil fuel industry had the largest delegation at the summit.

 With French NGO Observatoire des multinationales, CEO issued a report on Emmanuel Macron's French Presidency of the EU Council which shows how the French EU Presidency had been prepared closely with the industry, raising several democratic concerns.

 CEO's work as a lobby watchdog of big pharma and big tech, has also issued significant reports, which were published in The New York Times, and Reuters.